StarKnightt/Calculator-using-java/README.md

 ## CREDITS-

-This project was built using Java programming language and the Java Swing GUI toolkit.
+This project was inspired by a tutorial on Java GUI Calculator by @BroCode.

 ## CONTACT -